Second-order mass estimates for static vacuum metrics with small Bartnik data: Motivation and statement of the results

 \subsection{Results}

 Bartnik conjectured (\cites{BarNew, BarTHL, BarICM}) that his quasilocal mass should be realized by a unique asymptotically flat static vacuum extension inducing the given boundary metric and mean curvature.
-The necessity of the boundary and static vacuum conditions for a minimizer have been established (see \cites{AJ}, \cites{CorDef, CorBarNote, CorBarShort} and \cites{HMM}, and \cite{MiaoVarEff}, as well as \cites{HL, AnMin} for the spacetime version), but the existence of a minimizer is known only (at least to the author) for (i) apparent horizons satisfying a natural nondegenracy condition, by virtue of \cites{MS}, and (ii) for data which can be realized as an outer-minimizing embedded sphere (required for our definition, \eqref{mbdef}) enclosing the horizon in a time-symmetric Schwarzschild slice (or any outer-minimizing embedded sphere in Euclidean space), by virtue of \cites{HI} (or \cites{SY, Wit}).
-Although the most aggressive formulations of the conjecture are now known to be false (see \cites{MiaoBdyEffStat, AJ, MS} and for counterexamples in the spacetime setting in higher dimensions also \cite{HL}), it does suggest a strategy, pursued in this article, for seeking a tighter upper bound than the Brown-York mass affords in \eqref{sandwich}.
+The necessity of the boundary and static vacuum conditions for a minimizer have been established (see \cites{AJ}, \cites{CorDef, CorBarNote, CorBarShort} and \cites{HMM}, and \cites{MiaoVarEff}, as well as \cites{HL, AnMin} for the spacetime version), but the existence of a minimizer is known only (at least to the author) for (i) apparent horizons, by virtue of \cites{MS} and its extension \cites{ChauMartensDegenerate} to the degenerate case, and (ii) for data which can be realized as an outer-minimizing embedded sphere (required for our definition, \eqref{mbdef}) enclosing the horizon in a time-symmetric Schwarzschild slice (or any outer-minimizing embedded sphere in Euclidean space), by virtue of \cites{HI} (or \cites{SY, Wit}).
+Although the most aggressive formulations of the conjecture are now known to be false (see \cites{MiaoBdyEffStat, AJ, MS} and for counterexamples in the spacetime setting in higher dimensions also \cites{HL}), it does suggest a strategy, pursued in this article, for seeking a tighter upper bound than the Brown-York mass affords in \eqref{sandwich}.
 Our results are contained in the following theorem and corollary.

 \begin{theorem} [Mass estimate; cf. \cites{MiaoStatExt, AndLoc, An, AnHuang} regarding existence and uniqueness] Let $M:=\{\vec{x} \in \R^3 \; : \; \abs{\vec{x}} \geq 1\}$, let $\iota: \partial M \to M$ be the inclusion map of $\partial M = \Sph^2$ in $M$, and let $\delta$ be the standard Euclidean metric on $M$, so that $\iota^*\delta$ is the round metric of area $4\pi$ and $\partial M$ has mean curvature (by our conventions) $-2$ in $(M, \delta)$.
 There exists $\epsilon_0>0$ such that for any Riemannian metric $\gamma = \iota^*\delta + \upp{\gamma}{1}$ and function $H = -2 + \upp{H}{1}$ on $\Sph^2$ with $\epsilon :=\norm{\upp{\gamma}{1}}_{3,\alpha}+\norm{\upp{H}{1}}_{2,\alpha} < \epsilon_0 $ there is an asymptotically flat static vacuum metric $g$ on $M$, unique up to diffeomorphism (for $\epsilon_0$ sufficiently small), which induces metric $\gamma$ and mean curvature $H$ on $\partial M$ and which satisfies $\norm{g-\delta}_{3,\alpha,1} = O(\epsilon)$.
 Moreover $g$ has mass $\madm[g] = \upp{m}{1} + \upp{m}{2} + O(\epsilon^3)$, where